 The Mercer Honors Program

-If you are already an MCCC student on campus and have completed 12 credits toward your degree or more, you can be admitted to honors courses based on your MCCC GPA and/or a recommendation from a professor at Mercer.
+If you are already an MCCC student on campus and have completed 12 credits or more toward your degree, you can be admitted to Honors courses based on your MCCC GPA and/or a recommendation from a professor at Mercer.
 You do not need to submit letters of recommendation and an essay.
 Contact the Director of the Mercer Honors Program for more information.

 Dr. Bettina Caluori, Director, Mercer Honors Program